Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 PowerDNS (which I am using) currently **does not support ADoT**.
 Although experimental support has been added in BIND and some other implementations, interestingly PowerDNS Recursor does support probing for DoT as-per the above-mentioned RFC.

 As of now, Google Public DNS remains the only one to support ADoT.
-According to Google stats ADoT support is less than 0.1% for nameservers.
+According to Google stats ADoT support is less than 0.1% of their total query volume.
 Which makes me question the economics of this.

 Others have good reasons to not implement it, ADoT can be extremely resource intensive, not only due to the added CPU cycles for encryption but also due to the active probing mechanism outlined in RFC 9539, which requires them to active probe to see if authoritative nameservers support ADoT.
 Google due to their large scale and bigger pockets can justify this, while others might not be able to.